 General Inca Trail packing guidelines

-The first thing to remember is, only pack what you need.
+The first principle to remember is, only pack what you need.
 Any unnecessary stuff is just dead weight that someone (either you or those already very hard-working porters) has to carry up and down mountains – so think carefully about what you bring.

 So with that said, my recommended checking and packing lists are…